Antares (rocket)

+History

+As the Space Shuttle program neared its end, NASA sought to develop new capabilities for resupplying the International Space Station (ISS).
+Departing from the traditional model of government-owned and operated spacecraft, the agency proposed a new approach: commercial companies would operate spacecraft, while NASA would act as a customer.

+To encourage innovation, NASA offered funding through the Commercial Orbital Transportation Services (COTS) program to support the development of new spacecraft and launch vehicles.
+On February 19, 2008, NASA announced that it would award Orbital Sciences Corporation a COTS contract worth $171 million.
+Orbital was expected to invest an additional $150 million, divided between $130 million for the rocket booster and $20 million for the spacecraft.

+As part of the COTS program, Orbital would be expected to conduct a successful demonstration of its rocket booster and spacecraft.
+If both demonstration flights were successful, Orbital would be eligible for a lucrative Commercial Resupply Service contract of $1.9 billion for eight flights to the ISS.

 In June 2008, it was announced that the Mid-Atlantic Regional Spaceport, formerly part of the Wallops Flight Facility, in Virginia, would be the primary launch site for the rocket.
 Launch pad 0A (LP-0A), previously used for the failed Conestoga rocket, would be modified to handle Antares.
 Wallops allows launches which reach the International Space Station's orbit as effectively as those from Cape Canaveral, Florida, while being less crowded.
 The first Antares flight launched a Cygnus mass simulator.

 On December 10, 2009, Alliant Techsystems Inc. (ATK) test-fired their Castor 30 motor for use on the second stage of the Antares rocket.
 In March 2010, Orbital Sciences and Aerojet completed test firings of the AJ-26 engines.

+Originally designated the Taurus II, Orbital Sciences renamed the vehicle Antares, after the star of the same name, on December 12, 2011.

+As of April 2012, development costs were estimated at $472 million.

 On February 22, 2013, a hot fire test was successfully performed, the entire first stage being erected on the pad and held down while the engines fired for 29 seconds.

 Design

 First stage

 The first stage of Antares burns RP-1 (kerosene) and liquid oxygen (LOX).
-As Orbital had little experience with large liquid stages and LOX propellant, the first stage core was designed and is manufactured in Ukraine by KB Pivdenne and Pivdenmash and includes propellant tanks, pressurization tanks, valves, sensors, feed lines, tubing, wiring and other associated hardware.
-Like the Zenit—also manufactured by Yuzhmash—the Antares vehicle has a diameter of 3.9 m with a matching 3.9 m payload fairing.
+As Orbital had little experience with large liquid stages and LOX propellant, the first stage core was designed and is manufactured in Ukraine by Pivdenne Design Office and Pivdenmash and includes propellant tanks, pressurization tanks, valves, sensors, feed lines, tubing, wiring and other associated hardware.
+Like the Zenit—also manufactured by Pivdenmash—the Antares vehicle has a diameter of 3.9 m with a matching 3.9 m payload fairing.